microsoft/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/lab/instructions/overview.md

 To confirm the environment is configured correctly:

-1. Open the **.env** file under the `notebook` folder.
+1. Open the **.env** file under the **notebook** folder.
 2. Verify that it includes all the key environment variables, such as *SEARCH_ENDPOINT*, *OPENAI_ENDPOINT*, and *INDEX_NAME*.

 If these variables are present, your environment is ready to use.

 ## Open the Jupyter Notebook

-1. Navigate to the `notebook` folder.
+1. Navigate to the **notebook** folder.
-2. Open **`lab511-knowledge-agents.ipynb`**.
+2. Open **lab511-knowledge-agents.ipynb**.

 The notebook is organized into thematic sections, each introducing a new capability of agentic retrieval and progressively building toward a fully functional Knowledge Agent.
 You’ll explore how query planning, multi-source retrieval, answer synthesis, and adaptive search all work together to deliver intelligent, enterprise-grade retrieval.

 ## Start the Lab

-All guided content and hands-on steps for this lab are contained inside the **lab511-knowledge-agents.ipynb** notebook.

-> [!IMPORTANT]
-> **Begin your work directly in the Jupyter Notebook.** Follow the guided sections in order, executing the provided code cells and reviewing the explanations along the way.
+All guided content and hands-on steps for this lab are contained inside the **lab511-knowledge-agents.ipynb** notebook. **Begin your work directly in the Jupyter Notebook.** Follow the guided sections in order, executing the provided code cells and reviewing the explanations along the way.

 > [!TIP]
 > If you need to sign in to Azure at any point during the lab, use the following credentials: